zeroch1ll/gofish/README.md

-# gophish
+# gofish
-will be a game of gophish
+will be a game of gofish